ku01/profipage/README.md

    - Check for TypeScript errors
    - Verify JSON data follows the schema

-2. PDF export issues:
+2. Print formatting issues:
    - Check browser compatibility
    - Ensure styles are print-friendly
    - Verify media queries for print

-3. Theme not applying:
+3. Component rendering issues:
-   - Check theme file structure
+   - Check data format in JSON files
-   - Verify ThemeProvider is properly configured
+   - Verify component props
-   - Clear browser cache
+   - Check browser console for errors

 For more issues, please check the project's GitHub issues or create a new one.